ritterim/rimdev-blog/_posts/2022-07-06-vertical-alignment-bug-with-icons.md

 ![centered icon](/images/vertical-alignment-bug-with-icons/centered-icon.png){: .border .w-5 }

 As you can see the icon is now perfectly centered within the circle.
-Even though this was a small and almost unoticable bug, it can make the world of difference when someone is viewing a website.
-A clean and functioning UI is about all the little things coming together seemlessly to create a great user experience.
+Even though this was a small and almost unnoticeable bug, it can make the world of difference when someone is viewing a website.
+A clean and functioning UI is about all the little things coming together seamlessly to create a great user experience.